drwetter/testssl.sh/Readme.md

 * Non-flat JSON support
 * File output (CSV, JSON flat, JSON non-flat) supports a minimum severity level (only above supplied level there will be output)
 * Native HTML support instead going through 'aha'
-* Testing 359 default ciphers (``testssl.sh -e``) with a mixture of sockets and openssl.
+* Testing 359 default ciphers (``testssl.sh -e/-E``) with a mixture of sockets and openssl.
 Same speed as with openssl only but addtional ciphers such as post-quantum ciphers, new CHAHA20/POLY1305, CamelliaGCM etc.
 * LUCKY13 and SWEET32 checks
 * Ticketbleed check
 * LOGJAM: now checking also for known DH parameters
 * Check for CAA RR
 * Check for OCSP must staple
 * Check for session resumption (Ticket, ID)
 * Better formatting of output (indentation)
 * Choice showing the RFC naming scheme only
+* Parallel mass testing

-#### Features planned in 2.9dev
+#### Further features planned in 2.9dev

 https://github.com/drwetter/testssl.sh/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.9dev